ordina-jworks/ordina-jworks.github.io/_posts/2019-02-18-vue-with-typescript.md

 IMAGE

 Each node of the tree is a component.
-With the use of the Component decorator, we define which components can be child components of the component that we're defining.
+With the use of the `@Component(...)` decorator, we define which components can be child components of the component that we're defining.
-For example in our App component, we want the HelloWorld component (via the HelloWorld tag), thus we add the components option with HelloWorld in there.
+For example in our App component, we want the HelloWorld component (through the HelloWorld tag), thus we add the components option with HelloWorld in there.
 These components are local components.
 If you would want to write a component that is global, you have to register it like this: